 A criminal record search in Hawaii will also not include any criminal history records from other states or any federal criminal charges or convictions.
 Further, Hawaii state criminal records that have been expunged and sealed court records are not available for review and copying.

-• First and last name, and possibly aliases that the subject might have used.
+- First and last name, and possibly aliases that the subject might have used

-• Date of birth.
+- Date of birth

-• Photograph or mugshot.
+- Photograph or mugshot

-• Known current and past addresses.
+- Known current and past addresses

-• Former arrest records.
+- Former arrest records

-• Past and current outstanding warrants for arrest.5
+- Past and current outstanding warrants for arrest5

 Hawaii landlords, employers, credit agencies, and other persons and organizations that have interactions with a person that has a criminal record often use this information to inform those interactions.

-Are Criminal Records Public in Hawaii?
+Accessibility of Criminal Records in Hawaii

-Every Hawaii resident can check his or her Hawaiian public criminal record and, if that record has errors or omissions, can challenge its accuracy and completeness.
 If a person checks his or her own Hawaii state record in anticipation of purchasing a firearm, taser, or certain other types of weapons, that person cannot use the search results as proof that he or she has not violated the Hawaii criminal code.

 A search from a licensed firearm dealer is the only acceptable proof of a clear background for firearm purchases.6